BDC Hamburger Icon

 Aesthetics are fine, and choosing a sports car might be a fun statement of ambition from your business.
 However, will it be of much use at 2:30 p.m. on a Wednesday when it’s needed to shuttle your weary sales team with a trunk full of sample goods to a client two towns away?

-Consider all the regular journeys your business’s vehicle will make, and assess how much space you’ll need.
+Consider all the regular journeys your business’s vehicle will make, and assess how much space you’ll need — now and in the near future.
 Perhaps a sedan is the most logical solution.
 Maybe you’ll need a van to complete all your tasks.
-A moment of introspection goes a long way here.
+Careful thought is crucial.

-When buying a car for your business, consider what optional extras are imperative for you, if any.
-Extras can bring practical benefits, limit depreciation and potentially boost vehicle safety — which is just as critical as workplace safety.
+When buying a car for your business, consider what optional physical and product-related extras are imperative for you, if any.
+“Physical add-ons would be service bodies for trucks and shelving for vans,” Davenport explained.
+“Product-wise, [add-ons would include] maintenance plans and telematics.”
+Vehicle add-ons can often bring practical benefits, limit depreciation and potentially boost vehicle safety — which is just as critical as workplace safety.

-For example, if your company vehicles need to go on longer journeys, GPS fleet management solutions are essential.
+For example, if your company vehicles must go on longer journeys, GPS fleet management systems are essential.
 But if you’re a local company that will operate one car and serve a limited audience, satellite navigation may be a battery-draining albatross in your dashboard.

-Consider passenger airbags crucial if your business car will regularly transport employees, customers or vendors.
-And while not essential, cosmetic additions like alloy wheels and a metallic paint job help fight off depreciation and instill a sense of prestige for your brand while the company car is on the move.
+Passenger airbags are legally required in all new vehicles, making them crucial for transporting employees, customers or vendors safely.
+While not mandatory, side airbags are highly recommended because they provide additional protection in side-impact collisions.
+While not essential, cosmetic additions like alloy wheels and a metallic paint job help fight off depreciation and instill a sense of prestige for your brand while the company car is on the move.

 Did You Know?Did you know